-Email marketing campaigns are one of the cheapest ways to advertise your business, but email blasts can easily get lost in the inbox shuffle.
-To get the most out of your email marketing campaigns, take time to develop a concrete process that attracts your subscribers’ attention and leaves them wanting to read more.
-This guide will take you through the basics, and cover how to set goals and create a campaign idea, as well as details like crafting a subject line and choosing the images that best represent your business.
+Email marketing campaigns are one of the cheapest ways to advertise your business, but email blasts can easily become lost in the inbox shuffle.
+To get the most out of your email marketing campaigns, take time to develop a concrete process that attracts your subscribers’ attention and leaves them wanting more.
+This guide will walk you through the basics.
+We’ll cover how to set goals and create a campaign idea, as well as details like crafting a subject line and choosing the images that best represent your business.

 The first step in creating a successful email marketing campaign is to outline a clear goal.
-Unfocused email campaigns, like unfocused marketing campaigns of any type, are destined to fail.
+Unfocused email campaigns, like any type of unfocused marketing campaign, are destined to fail.

 These are some questions you may ask your team as you launch your first email campaign:

 The answers to these questions should help you determine the type of campaign that best suits your needs.